 Informally known as Hong Kong’s hottest Thai eatery, Chachawan draws a hip, modern crowd every night, serving up authentic Thai cuisine as well as their signature skewer dishes in a relaxed atmosphere that feels a bit like a local Bangkok hangout.
 If you’re a fan of mango sticky rice, this will be right up your alley.

 Insider’s Tip: Can’t take the heat?
 Just ask your server for milder options.

 Address: 206 Hollywood Road, Sheung Wan

 Feeling bloated from all that late-night fast food you’ve been snarfing down?
-Why not drop by Supafood?
+Why not drop by Supafood at the Hive Sheung Wan?
 Their affordable, freshly made, quality meals, sprinkled with superfood toppings, are delicious, not to mention organic.
 Treat yourself with this guilt-free option.